A new round of breast screening is about to commence for women aged 50 to 70 years old, currently registered at Bruntsfield Medical Practice.

 You could be diagnosed with and treated for a cancer that may not spread and may not cause you harm.
 Unfortunately, doctors can’t always tell whether or not the cancer will spread in the future and so you may have to make some difficult decisions about going forward with treatment.
 While treatments save lives, they can also cause serious long-term side effects.
 If there are choices about your treatment then you’ll receive information and support to help you decide what is right for you.

 Breast cancer facts

-- Breast cancer is the most common type of cancer in the UK with over 55,000 women diagnosed each year, including around 4,700 in Scotland
+- Breast cancer is the most common cancer in woman

-- However nearly 1,000 women still die of breast cancer every month in the UK, including around 80 women in Scotland
+- About 1,000 women die of breast cancer every year in Scotland

 Be breast aware